Milk-Cool/MostEfficientHardBingo/README.md

 Trying to prove that my suggested method is the most efficient for creating a hard bingo

 # Updates
+## May 25th, ~14:43 MSK
+I rewrote a certain part of the program and also added type annotations.
+(I kinda wish there were typedef's in Python...)
+It now outputs invalid combinations, I'll try rewriting it again :(

 ## May 25th, ~14:23 MSK
 So... it didn't find anything.
 I'll try fixing it.
-Also, I thought it would take longer.
+Also, I thought it would take longer.\
+**EDIT**: longer to execute*

 ## May 25th, ~14:22 MSK
 I wrote the program.
 You can check it out in the `main.py` file.
 It takes a while to execute.
 I wonder if I can optimise it.
 Also, it didn't actually take that long for me to write it - I took a break :)